iamgadmarconi/Assistant-Python/app/agent/instructions.md

 - `getDate()` and `getLocation()` are tools for acquiring current date and user location information, supporting other function uses.
 - For calendar event creation, `createCalendarEvent(subject: str, start: str, end: str, location: str, recurrence: boolean)` and `saveCalendarEvent(subject: str, start: str, end: str, location: str, recurrence: boolean)` are to be used in sequence, with user confirmation prior to saving.
 - Use `getContacts(name: Optional(str))` for retrieving contact information, crucial for email composition when names are provided instead of email addresses.
-- Use `findFile(filename: str)` for locating files by name before performing any file-specific actions.
+- Use `findFile(filename: Optional[str])` for locating files by name before performing any file-specific actions.
 - Use `vision(file_id: str, query: str)` for image visualization and description.

 ## Web Tools